Cruise Port schedule, live map, terminals, news

 Tigyaing (Htigyaing) is an Irrawaddy River cruise port and town in eastern Sagaing Division (northern Myanmar / Burma).
 In Tigyaing, cruise ship tourists can climb Pagoda Hill for scenic views of the river.

-In 1277, when the Mongols invaded Burma for the first time, they were forced by the excessive heat to turn back at Htigyaing which was taken later together with Tagaung in 1283 leading to the fall of Kingdom of Bagan.
-In 1891 Saopha of Wuntho rose in rebellion and attacked Kawlin which forced the British to fall back on Tigyaing.
+In 1277, the Mongols invaded Burma for the first time.
+However, due to excessive heat, they were forced to turn back at Htigyaing, which was taken in 1283 (together with Tagaung) leading to the fall of Bagan Kingdom.
+In 1891, Saopha of Wuntho rose in rebellion and attacked Kawlin which forced the British to fall back on Tigyaing.